Tox/Tox-Docs/index.rst

-..
-Project Tox documentation master file, created by sphinx-quickstart on Mon Feb 24 17:16:52 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to the Tox Developer site!
 ===========================================
 Tox is a secure and distributed Skype replacement.

 At its heart it's a client dealing with our core library communicating on our own protocol.
-All communications are encrypted using ``NaCl`` and can this encryption can not be turned off.
+All communications are encrypted using the peer audited ``NaCl`` cypto library and can this encryption can not be turned off.

+Tox is powered by a distributed network who uses P2P connections for chats between people, unlike other Skype replacements no federated servers, centralized servers, or supernodes are used.

 For users
 ---------
+Tox is currently in Alpha and we hope you report any bugs you may see.

+You can download a Tox client `here <https://wiki.tox.im/Binaries>`_.

+Instructions for compiling it yourself are in the developers section.

 Need help with Tox?
 Send an email to support@tox.im

 Want to give us feedback?
 Send an email to comments@tox.im